Asikni (goddess): Children

 Through their union, numerous children were born.
 A common theme spans across the Brahmanda Purana, Bhagavata Purana, Linga Purana, Garuda Purana, Kurma Purana, Shiva Purana, Vishnu Purana, Vayu Purana, Padma Purana, and Brahma Purana in this regard.

-Daksha and Asikni initially produced five thousand sons, who were known as Haryasvas.
+Daksha and Asikni initially produced five thousand sons, who were known as Haryashvas.
 They were interested in populating the Earth but upon the advice of Narada, took to discovering worldly affairs instead and never returned back.
-Daksha and Asikni again produced another thousand sons (Sabalasvas), who had similar intentions but were persuaded by Narada to the same results.
+Daksha and Asikni again produced another thousand sons (Shabalashvas), who had similar intentions but were persuaded by Narada to the same results.
 An angry Daksha cursed Narada to be a perpetual wanderer.
 This time, he birthed sixty daughters from Asikni.
 They were married off to different sages and deities, and went on to give birth to various species.

 The Shiva Purana notes that thereafter Shiva had himself reincarnated within Asikni's womb; Asikni was widely respected and eulogized by all the deities during this span.
 In the tenth month, Asikni gave birth to Sati; she and Daksa went on to take good care of her.